 The retail channel is a term used to refer to the sales processes used by distributors, manufacturers, and retail chains.
-In business terms, the retail channel refers to the sales of a product or service from the manufacturer directly to the merchant.
+In business terms, retailing refers to the sales of a product or service from the manufacturer directly to the merchant.
 In recent years, however, the retail channel has come under increasing pressure from increased consumer demands for more value for their dollar.
 Increasingly, consumers are shopping for products not only on the strength of the manufacturer’s promise of excellent quality but also because the retail channel is often the least expensive way to purchase a product.

 The retail channel’s origin comes from the very beginnings of the retail industry.